Anastasia Golovashkina: Career

 Following the 2020 Democratic Party presidential primaries, Golovashkina continued working as a political consultant, while advocating for Medicare for All and increased public funding for medical research to treat cancer and rare diseases.
-After Joe Biden took office as President of the United States in 2021, Golovashkina wrote an op-ed in Elle detailing her experience of diagnosis with glioblastoma and advocating for President Biden to restart the Cancer Moonshot initiative.
+After Joe Biden took office as President of the United States in 2021, Golovashkina wrote an op-ed in Elle detailing her experience of diagnosis with glioblastoma and advocating for Biden to restart the Cancer Moonshot initiative.

 In addition to advocacy through op-eds and digital organizing, Golovashkina was a speaker at cancer research and healthcare reform activist events, including with Netroots Nation, CancerCon, and Be A Hero.
 Golovashkina also held digital organizing training for healthcare reform activists, including with the National Brain Tumor Society and Doctors In Politics.

 Personal life

-Golovashkina lived in Berkeley, California and Cambridge, Massachusetts before returning to Chicago.
+Golovashkina lived in Berkeley, California and Cambridge, Massachusetts, before returning to Chicago.

 In 2022, Golovashkina died at the age of 28, after nearly three years of living with glioblastoma.
 Memorials and praise for Golovashkina’s courage, optimism, and work as a political activist were shared by public figures including Elizabeth Warren, John Fetterman, David Axelrod, Ruthzee Louijeune, and Progressive Change Campaign Committee co-founder Adam Green.

-"Our Team Warren family has lost a bright light—Anastasia Golovashkina passed away this week after a battle with cancer.
-She was a kind and brilliant member of our team.
-And, she gave the best hugs.
-I am heartbroken.
-Anastasia made our world better every day just by being in it."